 IMPORTANT: It is your responsibility to check your results once you have turned in your Writing Portfolio.
 Failure to do so may result in the delay of your graduation.

 Because the Writing Portfolio fulfills a General Education Requirement, it will be evaluated by a cross-departmental committee of WSU faculty.
 The committee will give it one of three ratings:

 The work represents the top 10% of WSU junior-level writing.
 This achievement will be entered into your WSU transcript.
 Your Writing Portfolio requirement will be fulfilled.

 The work shows a proficiency in writing suitable for upper-division work at WSU.
 Your Writing Portfolio requirement will be fulfilled.

 The work shows a need for additional, structured writing assistance in upper-division course work.
-You will be required to take additional course work in the form of a one-credit writing tutorial taken in conjunction with one of your Writing in the Major [M] courses, or a three-credit writing course.
+You will be required to take additional course work in the form of a one-credit writing collaborative taken in conjunction with one of your Writing in the Major [M] courses, or a three-credit writing course.
 You must complete the additional course assigned to you in order to satisfy the Writing Portfolio requirement.

 In the case you believe the evaluation result is inaccurate, you have 120 days to formally appeal the decision.